 This isn’t easy.
 Especially for someone who has never needed to do it.
 But it’s absolutely crucial.
 And it’s not just about changing your expertise, but also re-centering the focus of your time and attention.
 Yes, processes and product must be set and perfected.
 But once that happens, the people must piece must be owned and expertly handled by the leader.
 That’s ultimately what will make the business successful.

-Thanks so much to the Venice Carpet Cleaning Company for sponsoring this post!
+Thanks so much to the Mobile Detailing Company in Sarasota for sponsoring this post!